chance2021/lab24-argo-cicd/README.md

    ```

 > The Smee sidecar reads the channel URL from the `smee-relay-url` secret and proxies to `http://127.0.0.1:12000/payload`, which is the webhook listener running in the same pod.
 If you change the EventSource port or endpoint, update the `SMEE_TARGET` env var in `apps/smee-relay/Dockerfile` accordingly.
 Update `serviceAccountName` in the manifests if you already have dedicated accounts inside `argo-events`, and tweak the Sprig `substr` call in the sensor if you prefer full commit SHAs.

+### Optional: embed the relay in the sample workload

+If you want to co-locate the Smee relay with the sample `my-service` pods (purely for lab/demo purposes), set `.Values.smeeRelay.enabled: true` in the appropriate values file (or pass it via your ApplicationSet parameters).
+Provide either `smeeRelay.env.smeeUrl` (literal URL) or `smeeRelay.env.smeeUrlSecret` (name/key of a secret that contains the URL in the target namespace) plus `smeeRelay.env.target`.
+The Helm template will append the `smee-relay` container to the Rollout pod template so you can observe a multi-container rollout.

 ---